mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes-and-classes/index.md

 If a prototype object is not specified when an object is created, the object will be linked to `Object.prototype`.
 In the case of objects created using the literal notation (like `foo` in the snippet below), the prototype chain will be composed of only one object, `Object.prototype`, because the `[[Prototype]]` of `Object.prototype` is `null`.
 We'll call this type of objects, with only `Object.prototype` in their prototype chain, "plain" objects.

 So how can we verify that the prototype links are setup as intended ?
-Although `[[Prototype]]` is an internal property, we can get a reference to the underlying object by using [`Object.getPrototypeOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getPrototypeOf), and the `===` operator can be used to determine whether any variable or object property reference the same object.
-We won't be using the [`__proto__`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto) property because it is only guaranteed to be available in browser environments for backwards-compatibility reasons, and is considered deprecated.
+Although `[[Prototype]]` is an internal property, we can get a reference to the underlying object by using [`Object.getPrototypeOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getPrototypeOf).
+We could also use the [`__proto__`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto) property, but it is only guaranteed to be available in browser environments for backwards-compatibility reasons, and is considered deprecated.

 Objects have to kinds of properties: _own_ and _shared_.
 Own properties are set on the object itself, whereas shared properties are accessed through the prototype chain, and are also called "inherited".
 Below, `foo` has an own property, "x", and a number of shared properties - all the properties on `Object.prototype` (like `hasOwnProperty()`, `toString()`, etc).
 Note that it doesn't matter what type the shared properties have - strings, functions, numbers, etc - they are all shared in exactly the same way.